18kimn/yale-detour/src/locations/hopper.md

 glass window inside the Calhoun dining hall that depicted two slaves carrying bales of cotton.
 In
 [an interview](https://www.democracynow.org/2016/7/15/exclusive_meet_yale_dishwasher_corey_menafee),
-Menafee explained why he smashed the window, saying, "something inside me said, you know, that thing has to come down...as soon as you look at it, it just hurts.
-You feel it in your heart, like, oh, man… we shouldn't have to be subjected to those primitive and degrading images."
+Menafee explained why he smashed the window, saying:

+> Something inside me said, you know, that thing has to come down...as
+> soon as you look at it, it just hurts.
+You feel it in your heart,
+> like, oh, man… we shouldn't have to be subjected to those primitive
+> and degrading images.

 Yale pressured Menafee to resign and pressed charges against him for destruction of property.
 In the weeks following, the story made